Bencosterton/IT-Help-Tool/README.md

-# ITHelpTool
-A simple tool I made to save me time at work.
+# A simple tool I made to save me time at work.

 I was spending a lot of time walking around the building performing basics tasks, and using up a lot of time.
 Although good for the step count, it could be automated, so..